 Sewing Machine Fun is reader-supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-If you’re looking for how to thread a Singer heavy-duty sewing machine, I’ll teach you how using my Singer 4423 heavy-duty sewing machine as an example.
+If you’re looking for how to thread a Singer heavy-duty sewing machine, I’ll teach you how with my Singer 4423 heavy-duty sewing machine as an example.
 Most Singer heavy-duty sewing machines will be threaded in an identical (or very similar) way, so you should be able to thread your own machine at the end of this tutorial.
-Even if yours is a different model.

 This threading tutorial includes step-by-step instructions with lots of pictures and even a video!
 Diagrams from user manuals are sometimes very confusing, and I always like to see real-life pictures.
 If you are looking for diagrams, though, you can find them on the quick-start guide included with your machine or the online machine manual.

-Specifically, I’ll cover how to wind the bobbin on a heavy-duty sewing machine, how to insert the bobbin, how to thread the upper thread, how to use the optional automatic needle threader, and how to raise the bobbin thread.
+Specifically, I’ll cover Singer heavy-duty bobbin threading, how to insert the bobbin, how to thread the upper thread, how to use the optional automatic needle threader, and how to raise the bobbin thread.

 So, let’s get going!